 Diversifying All Over the Field

 Investment diversification is about playing defensively for a variety of relevant risks.
 Imagine a baseball team captain who puts all his defensive players in just one part of the field.
 By over-protecting one spot, the team is vulnerable elsewhere and will almost definitely lose the game.
-Similarly, Chaim is so focused on protecting himself from the downturns of stocks and real estate, that he is leaving himself undefended from the long-term effects of inflation.
-By putting a significant chunk of the $1 million inheritance into stocks and real estate, which have much better inflation protection, the Gruss’ will have higher chances of winning the investment game.
+Similarly, a family so focused on protecting themselves from the downturns of stocks and real estate leaves themselves undefended from the long-term effects of inflation.
+By diversifying a significant chunk of the $1 million inheritance into stocks and real estate, which have much better inflation protection, they will have higher chances of winning the investment game.